 What Happens During Your Breast Reduction Surgery Consultation?

 At Harley Clinic, we conduct a thorough assessment to develop a bespoke treatment and recovery plan.
 This includes a complete exam and analysis.
 Your doctor will formulate a treatment plan and talk you through the entire process, risks, and potential side effects.
 It’s your surgeon’s job to answer all of your questions so that you feel completely ready for your surgery and recovery journey.

-How Long to Recover from Breast Reduction Surgery?
+How Long Does it Take to Recover from Breast Reduction Surgery?

-After the surgery, you will wake up with bandaging and will probably have drains attached to each breast.
-You will be observed for a few hours and given instructions on how to change your bandages and empty the drains.
+After the surgery, you will wake up with bandaging.
+You will be observed for a few hours and given instructions on how to change your bandages.
 You will need to rest for two weeks.
 It’s normal to experience soreness, swelling, and tenderness in the first few days.